 As part of our new relaunch, we updated our logo and launched a new vibrant, immersive website.
 Our biggest challenge?
 Believe it or not, creating the perfect company hashtag.
 As an extension of our brand, we knew it needed to reflect both our business and our purpose.
-After all, we’re respected around the globe, not just for the $8B+ revenue we deliver for our customers, but for the societal impact of our business model, which has enabled 3,000 incarcerated women to transform their lives with just 6 percent recidivism (compare that to the national average for recidivism, which is close to 70 percent).
+After all, we’re respected around the globe, not just for the $8B+ revenue we deliver for our customers, but for the societal impact of our business model, which has enabled 3,000 incarcerated women to transform their lives with less than 10 percent recidivism (compare that to the national average for recidivism, which is close to 70 percent).

 A #Hashtag That Fits Your Brand

 Companies around the world rely on us to help them increase revenue and deliver sustainable business results.
 Our proven ability to combine leading-edge technology with a human touch accelerates the sales pipeline for our customers, while generating the demand they expect and more.
 That in and of itself is a differentiator.
 We’re really good at what we do.
 Add to that the strength and uniqueness of our business model in a time when consumers are demanding that companies balance purpose and profit, and we’re the real deal.